General Sales & Marketing

 |Hispanic or Latino||302|

-Americans aren’t the only ones with an interest in Sales & Marketing.
+Sales & Marketing appeals to people across the globe.
 About 4.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia